Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 Q:My dog has separation anxiety at night.
 Do you know why?

 A:If you’re in your house with your dog, your dog may be experiencing fear of the dark, not separation anxiety—or both simultaneously.
 If an already-anxious dog has a fear of the dark, that could lead to increased anxiety at night.
 But if this issue occurs suddenly, take your dog to the vet for a checkup.
-Older dogs often develop nighttime fear as the result of a medical issue like failing eyesight.
+Older dogs can sometimes develop nighttime fear as the result of a medical issue like failing eyesight.

 Q:Do dogs eventually get over separation anxiety?

 A:The response to separation anxiety in dogs varies with each dog.
-While some might overcome separation anxiety on their own or with minimal intervention, others might require a combination of training, behavioral modifications and sometimes medication.
+While some might overcome separation anxiety on their own or with minimal intervention, others might require a combination of training, behavioral modifications and sometimes prescription medication.
 With consistent effort, understanding and patience, many dogs experience a significant improvement in their anxiety levels.

 Q:How does separation anxiety in dogs affect the pet parents?

 A:Separation anxiety in dogs can have a profound impact on pet parents.
 The distress of leaving an anxious dog can lead to feelings of guilt, worry or frustration.
-Pet owners may face property damage from a dog's destructive behavior or noise complaints from neighbors due to incessant barking.
+Pet parents may face property damage from a dog's destructive behavior or noise complaints from neighbors due to incessant barking.
 Moreover, a dog's separation anxiety might require pet parents to adjust their schedules.

 However, with the right support and strategies, many pet parents successfully navigate these challenges and help their dogs feel more at ease.